leo7han/Trends-Finals/README.md

 Sales Routes (sales.js): /sales/sales (sales data for charts).
 Management Routes (management.js): /management/admins, /management/performance/:id.

-Page Descriptions
+#Page Descriptions
 Each page corresponds to a scene in client/src/scenes:

-Dashboard: Displays a grid of stats, a line chart of sales, and a pie chart for sales breakdown, styled in a dark theme with a Navbar and Sidebar.
+Dashboard: Displays a grid of stats, a line chart of sales over time, and a pie chart for sales breakdown, all styled in a dark theme with a Navbar and Sidebar.
 Products: Shows a data grid of products with columns for name, price, and category, featuring a search bar in a dark theme.
 Customers: Presents a data grid of customer details like name and email, with filtering options in a dark theme.
 Transactions: Displays a paginated data grid of transactions with columns for ID and cost, including a search bar in a dark theme.